 Before you begin to shave, you always want to make sure your razor is free from bacteria and debris.
 Wash the razor under a strong stream of water to dislodge any debris.
 Next, disinfect your manual razor or body groomer with rubbing alcohol.
 For a manual razor, pour rubbing alcohol directly onto the razor.
 For a body groomer, dab a little alcohol onto a cotton ball and wipe the blades and comb.
 You should always clean and disinfect your razor before you shave.

 Step 2 - Trim First

-If you're hair is long, trim down all the hairs so they are short enough for the razor to easily cut.
+If your hair is long, trim down all the hairs so they are short enough for the razor to cut easily.
 If your pubes are not long, then you can skip this step.

 Step 3 - Apply Pre-Shave Oil

-Apply pre-shave oil to the shaft of your penis, scrotum, and surround areas.
-This step is optional, but recommended to help the razor blade glide better.
+Apply pre-shave oil to the shaft of your penis, scrotum, and surrounding areas.
+This step is optional but recommended to help the razor blade glide better.

 Step 4 - Apply Shaving Cream

 Lather up the shave cream in your hands and apply a rich lather to your genitals, then rinse your hands.